DataChipp/datachippserver/README.md

-# datachippserver
+# data server
-Data Chipp Server:  A no configuration Data RESTfull API using Azure Functions and Node
+Data Server:  A no configuration Data RESTfull API using Azure Functions and Node

 ### Running with port 7071: